-Discounts: Main market companies with a Premium listing pay the full levy; companies with a Standard listing receive a 20% discount.
-UK AIM quoted and ISDX listed companies receive a 50% discount.
-Private entities with a turnover of more than £500m receive a 50% discount.
+Discounts: Companies with a Standard listing receive a 20% discount.
+UK AIM quoted and NEX Exchange listed companies receive a 50% discount.
+Privately-owned entities with a turnover of more than £500m receive a 50% discount.
 Public sector organisations receive a 75% discount.
 The following table gives examples of the levy that will be charged to different types of entity: